deaxparadox/deaxparadox/README.md

 # :microphone: About Me

-Enthusiastic and detail-oriented software developer with a strong interest in **backend development** and **data science**.
+Enthusiastic and detail-oriented software developer with a strong interest in **Backend Development**, **Artificial Intelligence**, and **Machine Learning**.
 Proficient in various programming languages and frameworks essential for backend development, and in data analysis and machine learning.
 Adept at designing and implementing robust server-side logic, optimizing database queries, and analyzing data to derive actionable insights.

 :e-mail: How to reach me: [nitish136900kushwaha@gmail.com](nitish136900kushwaha@gmail.com)

 ## Projects :grey_question:

-### :diamond_shape_with_a_dot_inside: URL Shortener
+### :diamond_shape_with_a_dot_inside: Blinkr

 During an academic session, our team collaborated on building a URL shortener project using Django, GraphQL, and REST API.
 The goal was to create a robust and efficient application that shortens long URLs while providing insightful analytics on link usage.